scorum/scorum/doc/advertising-budget-details.md

 ## How per-block payment is evaluated?

 Let's say we have already aligned `start_time` and `deadline`.
-Is they are not then we will align them using method described [start_time and deadline alignment](#advalignment) section.
+If they are not then we will align them using method described [start_time and deadline alignment](#advalignment) section.

 In order to evaluate per_block payment we need to divide budget balance on per_block payments count which, in turn, equals: